akashacms/akashacms-website/documents/quick-start/directories.html.md

     })
 ```

+Each team would be in charge of the content stored in each corresponding directory.
 How you organize this is up to you.
 This demonstrates that AkashaCMS can be used to draw together content from any number of sources.

-# A directory for rendered output
+# Configuring the Rendering directory

 We have one last directory to discuss, `out`, which we described as holding the rendered output from the project.